 5 Legal Nurse Consulting Job Duties

 Legal nurse consulting plays a powerful role in the litigation process by bridging the gap between medicine and the judicial system.
-Legal nurse consultants are licensed RNs with specialized training and use their clinical experience and specialized education to interpret, research and analyze medical-related issues relevant to a legal case or claim.
-Based on their investigations, they provide an informed opinion on the delivery of health care and its results.
+Legal nurse consultants (LNC) are licensed RNs with specialized training and use their clinical experience and specialized education to interpret, research and analyze medical-related issues relevant to a legal case or claim.
+Based on their investigations, legal nurse consulting job duties include providing an informed opinion on the delivery of health care and its results.

 With an established code of ethics and conduct, legal nurse consultants practice their critical trade in the following environments: